samuvack/VSDS-Tech-Docs/docs/LDES_server.md

 sort: 4
 ---

 # LDES SERVER

-The Linked Data Event Stream (LDES) [server](https://github.com/Informatievlaanderen/VSDS-LDESServer4J) is a configurable component that can be used to ingest, store, and (re-)publish an LDES.
-The LDES server was built in the context of the VSDS project to exchange Open Data easily.
+The Linked Data Event Stream (LDES) [server](https://github.com/Informatievlaanderen/VSDS-LDESServer4J) is a configurable component that can be used to ingest, store, and (re-)publish one or multiple Linked Data Event Stream(s).
+The open-source LDES server is built in the context of the [VSDS project](https://www.vlaanderen.be/vlaamse-smart-data-space-portaal) to exchange (Open) Data easily.

 <p align="center"><img src="/VSDS-Tech-Docs/images/LDES%20server.png" width="60%" text-align="center"></p>

-To help data publishers make their datasets available as LDES, an open-source LDES server was developed in the context of the [VSDS project](https://www.vlaanderen.be/vlaamse-smart-data-space-portaal).
 The server can be configured to meet the organisation's specific needs.
-Functionalities include **retention policy**, **fragmentation** and **pagination**  for managing and processing large amounts of data more efficiently and ensuring the efficient use of storage.
+Functionalities include **retention policy**, **fragmentation**, **deletion**, **create a snapshot**  and **pagination**  for managing and processing large amounts of data more efficiently and ensuring the efficient use of storage.

 ![](../images/scalableApplications.png)

 ```note
 The LDES server is available as on open-source building block on [GitHub](https://github.com/Informatievlaanderen/VSDS-LDESServer4J)
 ```

 ## Swagger UI

 {% include swagger2.html %}